 This Shrimp Scampi is the perfect easy pasta recipe that comes together in just about 30 minutes.
-It’s delicious comfort food!
+It’s delicious, fast comfort food!

 Sometimes simple recipes are the best.
 This isn’t an overly complicated recipe, but that doesn’t mean it is anything short of delicious.